cometbft/cometbft/CONTRIBUTING.md

 - [consensus] \#1111 Small transaction throughput improvement (approximately 3-5\% from preliminary tests) through refactoring the way we use channels
-- [mempool] \#1112 Refactor Go API to be able to easily swap out the current mempool implementation in CosmosBFT forks
+- [mempool] \#1112 Refactor Go API to be able to easily swap out the current mempool implementation in CometBFT forks
 - [p2p] \#1113 Automatically ban peers when their messages are unsolicited or are received too frequently
 ```